-Technology is fast changing and school will endeavor to keep up with new technologies as much as possible within the financial constraints that schools are faced with.
-As new technology comes to the forefront, school will consider it with regards to the educational benefit that it could bring.
+Technology is a fast changing industry and the school will endeavour to keep up with new technologies as much as possible within the financial constraints placed upon them.
+As new technology comes to the forefront, the school will consider it with regards to the educational benefit that it could bring.
 A risk assessment will be carried out before use in school is allowed.

-• The senior leadership team is aware that new technologies such as mobile phones with wireless technology can bypass school filtering systems and present a route to undesirable material and communications.
+• The Senior Leadership Team is aware that new technologies such as mobile phones with wireless technology can bypass school filtering systems and present a route to undesirable material and communications.
 Mobile phones will not be used in lessons or formal school time.